SimonCalo/Java-Android-Game/README.md

-This is the code for a working game fo Android.
+This is the code for a working game of Android.

 The game was created as part of an assignment for a bachelor's course/project.